TerryCavanagh/VVVVVV/desktop_version/README.md

 current implementation has been tested with Steamworks SDK v1.46.

-If you want to build the Make and Play edition of the game, then make sure in MakeandPlay.h, this is uncommented:
+If you want to build the Make and Play edition of the game, then make sure in src/MakeandPlay.h, this is uncommented:
 ```
 #define MAKEANDPLAY
 ```